 To give this dish over-the-top flavor and that signature creamy on the inside and crunchy on the outside texture, it’s important to use quality ingredients.
-We suggest Carolina® Arborio Rice, crafted especially for luscious risotto dishes and fresh vegetables.
+We suggest Carolina® Arborio Rice (or white rice), crafted especially for luscious risotto dishes and fresh vegetables.
 Find a quality canned passata or make your own with pureed tomatoes.

 For a more classic Arancini Flavor, try these Mushroom and Thyme Risotto Balls with marinara sauce.

 If you’re new to using an Air Fryer, this hot air cooker is great for achieving that deep-fried texture without using as much oil!
 We’ve put together a few tips to make this recipe the best yet: